 - Get Involved

-Michael Mulgrew is the fifth president of the United Federation of Teachers (UFT), whose 200,000 members include teachers and other professional staff in New York City public schools in addition to family child-care providers, nurses, adult education instructors and retired members.
+Michael Mulgrew is the fifth president of the United Federation of Teachers, whose 200,000 members include teachers and other professional staff in New York City public schools as well as family child-care providers, nurses, adult education instructors and retired members.